Notes on installing archlinux from scratch

 6.8 Set the hostname

-To set a hostname to the machine different from localhost
+To set a hostname to the machine different from localhost (laptop machines are

-recognized as garrido-laptop
+recognized as garrido-laptop, do

 echo "garrido-laptop" > /etc/hostname